uzerpllp/uzerp-docs/Modules/Manufacturing/Stock.md

 It is suggested that a [[stock map]] be developed prior to implementation of the system.
 This will assist in defining the relationships between stores and locations and producing a view of how stock moves between them.

+# Stock Accuracy

+Stock accuracy is of prime importance in running any business that buys, sells or makes products.
+If your stock records are wrong, then anyone using those stock records for information to support decisions will:

+*  Make wrong decisions (if the records aren't known to be wrong)
+*  Not trust the records and use judgement, not fact

+The results of inaccurate stock records are felt in a number of ways:

+*  Excess stock that needs funding (more than you realise!);
+*  Shortages that lose business;
+*  Increased overheads as everybody keeps their own stock records;
+*  Confusion when stock records disagree (more costs).

+No business will maintain a competitive edge with inaccurate stock records.
+Your target stock accuracy should be 100% in all areas.
+You should be getting near to this, in the high 90's, to be confident.

 # Stock Items

 Stock Items are the core of the stock module.
 The basic information for a stock item is as follows: